 12 weeks: After 12 weeks you can resume contact sports.

 For the best results possible, it is important to have this procedure performed by a qualified plastic surgeon in a hospital facility.
-As a leader in breast surgery in Australia, Dr Tavakoli only works with a hand-selected team of highly experienced and specialised anaesthetists, cosmetic nurses and assistants.
+As a leader in breast surgery in Australia, Dr Tavakoli only works with a hand-selected team of highly experienced and specialised anaesthetists, nurses and assistants.

 His award winning clinic team are experienced, passionate and available to you during before, during and after your breast augmentation surgery with Dr Tavakoli.

 Fill out the form to get in contact and book a consultation for breast augmentation surgery with Dr Tavakoli.